Venue: Normanby Hall Country Park

-This event, linking in with the Burton in Bloom theme (its normal held in June so we will miss the festival in 2020) , helps to support the Bumblebee Conservation Trust Charity (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed t-shirts as an option and many athletes deciding to go “full bee”, dressing up for the occasion.
+This event, linking in with the Burton in Bloom theme (its normal held in June so we will miss the festival in 2020) , helps to support the Bumblebee Conservation Trust Charity (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed medals, t-shirts with many athletes deciding to go “full bee”, dressing up for the occasion.
 This has led to a special best dressed Bee trophy!
-Curly’s (in conjunction with the team at Habitat Aid) gave away a packet of Bee friendly wildflower seeds to every competitor (which is a first for goodie bags!)

-The event is fully chip timed, with some road closures and some open roads.
-Free parking, access to the park for the day, finish line cake and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
+Fully chip timed, with some road closures and some open roads.
+Free parking, access to the park for the day for you, finish line cake and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
 Plus a great day out at Normanby Hall Country Park after the event :)

-This event is high on the list of favourite all time 10k courses for many runners.
+This event is high on the list of favourite all time 10k courses for many runners.... it's sooooo pretty!